saviornt/NexusLite/README.md

 - $regex is behind the Cargo feature flag "regex".
 When enabled, only safe-length patterns (<= 512 chars) are accepted.
 - FindOptions::timeout_ms cancels long scans on a best-effort basis.
 - Logs are written to `{db_name}_logs/nexuslite.log` when opening a database.
+- Projection semantics: when `FindOptions.projection` is set, returned documents contain only the requested fields (sorting is applied before projection).

 ## Future Enhancements